Weeding (library)

-Weeding is the systematic removal of resources from a library based on selected criteria.
-It is the opposite of selecting material, though the selection and de-selection of material often involve the same thought process.
-Weeding is a vital process for an active collection because it ensures the collection stays current, relevant, and in good condition.
-Weeding should be done on a continuous, ongoing basis.
+Weeding, also sometimes referred to as deaccession, is systematically removing resources from a library based on selected criteria.
+It is the opposite of selecting material for incorporation, though the selection and de-selection of material often involve the same thought process.
+Weeding is a vital process for an active collection because it ensures it stays current, relevant, and in good condition.
+Weeding should be continuous.
 Educating the staff with workshops and presentations on collection quality, maintenance, and the importance and positive benefits of weeding the collection are important components for a library to consider.

 Reasons to weed

 A "well-maintained, well-pruned collection is far more useful than one filled with out-of-date or unused materials."
 Weeding a physical collection has many benefits: